 Remortgaging can allow you to release some of the equity you hold in your home and consolidate other debts, like a car loan or a credit card.
 This can attract higher rates of interest than that of your mortgage.
 While this step could reduce your monthly repayments, it may mean that you pay more over the longer term, so you should always think carefully, and professional advice sought.

-If your financial circumstances change and you now need a mortgage that can accommodate, for example, higher over payments or a lower monthly rate, remortgaging can get you a deal that better fits in with your lifestyle choices.
+Finally, if your financial circumstances change and you now need a mortgage that can accommodate, for example, higher over payments or a lower monthly rate, remortgaging can get you a deal that better fits in with your lifestyle choices.

 But you need to think carefully if you:

-Lenders need to feel safe in the knowledge that you will be able to repay the loan you take on, so they need to know your likely future income.
+Lenders need to absolutely feel safe in the knowledge that you will be able to repay the loan you take on, so they need to know your likely future income.
 If you have recently become self-employed and haven’t had the time to build up a reasonable track record for your business, then you may find it difficult to get a good remortgage deal.

 In general, putting a bigger down payment will give you access to better rates.
 If you own less than 5-10% of your property, you may find it difficult to access better rates.